Visalraj/calculator-using-Tkinter/README.md

 # calculator-using-Tkinter
-This is a calculator project developed using Tkinter,second draft includes some more operations,further will develop soon
+This is a  calculator to perform basic arithmetic operations,it is developed using Tkinter.